-Proposal for an adjustment for stroke patients not assigned to a stroke Diagnosis Related Group (DRG) considered for NEP 2015-16.
+Proposal for an adjustment for stroke patients not assigned to a stroke Diagnosis Related Group (DRG) considered for the NEP Determination 2015-16.

 A jurisdiction proposes an adjustment be introduced for stroke patients who are not assigned to a stroke DRG.
 This occurs when their principle diagnosis is not stroke related.